 In addition, when exercising voting rights related to strategically held shares, the Company will vote in favor of proposals it judges will contribute to an increase in the value of shares held by the Company, and vote against proposals it judges will damage the value.
 In cases where companies holding strategically held Company stock (strategically holding shareholders) express an intention to sell, etc., said Company stock, the Company does not, as a general rule, prohibit said sale, etc.

-In FY2023, the Company sold its strategic shareholdings in 3 listed stocks (of which all its shares of 2 of the stocks).
-In addition, the Company sold all of its shares in 1 unlisted stock, and a portion of its deemed shareholding in 4 stocks.
+In FY2024, the Company sold all its strategic shareholding in 1 listed stock and its deemed shareholding in 2 stocks (of which all its shares of 1 of the stocks).

 [Principle 1-7 Transactions between Related Parties]